-‘The Young And The Restless’ Spoilers For July 9-13: The Abbotts & The Newmans Face Total Destruction!
+‘The Young And The Restless’ Spoilers For July 9-13: The Abbotts & The Newmans Face Total Destruction

 Jill (Jess Walton) returns to Genoa City just in time to find out about Kyle (Michael Mealor) digging up Phillip Chancellor’s grave.
 She demands Kyle face the consequences while Jack (Peter Bergman) tries to talk sense into her.
 Jack also tries to reason with Cane (Daniel Goddard).
 He’s forced to make promises on Kyle’s behalf in order to try to keep his son’s life from crashing down in flames.

-The Abbott’s rough week continues when Ashley (Eileen Davidson) shares some insider information with Neil (Kristoff St. John), according to She Knows Soaps.
+The Abbotts’ rough week continues when Ashley (Eileen Davidson) shares some insider information with Neil (Kristoff St. John), according to She Knows Soaps.
 Neil jumps on the opportunity to scoop up a former Newman Enterprises client, and that should’ve been the end of it.
 However, Victor (Eric Braeden) shows up at an inopportune moment, and he sniffs a rat.
 Neil and Ashley could find themselves as one of Victor’s targets.

-Speaking of Neil and Ashley, they also rekindle their past romance this week, which could end badly since Inquisitr reported that Eileen Davidson plans to leave The Young and the Restless in September.
+Speaking of Neil and Ashley, they also rekindle their past romance this week, which could end badly since the Inquisitr reported that Eileen Davidson plans to leave The Young and the Restless in September.

 Next week on #YR, the heat rises as Kyle finds himself in some trouble???? pic.twitter.com/x8bhecQDXP